-As we have learned this past week watching the flooding of many parts of Ontario and Quebec, a disaster can strike at any time, and you could be asked to evacuate your home within hours of some type of natural disaster.
+As we have learned these past days after having gone through the wind storm in our area on Friday afternoon and watching the flooding in many parts of New Brunswick , a disaster can strike at any time, and you could be asked to evacuate your home within hours from some type of natural disaster.
 Tornadoes, ice storms or winter blizzards can leave communities without power for days, sometimes weeks.
 Are you prepared in case of an emergency?

 The County of Simcoe advises you to make emergency plans that identify what to do, where to go, and how to contact family members in the event of a disaster.